Alison Steele: WNEW-FM: 1966–1979

-The Nightbird: 1968–1979

 On January 1, 1968, WNEW placed Steele in the overnight "graveyard shift" which granted her more creative freedom, leading her to develop her on-air personality and rapport with her listeners.
 "I thought there must be a lot of people ... that need something to relate to in the middle of the night, and if I could create some kind of camaraderie, a relationship between myself and the rest of the night people, then it would be more than just music".
 She thought of a new air name, based on gender ("bird" being slang for a girl) and her night owl hours of work, and chose The Nightbird.

 Steele would begin her night show by reciting poetry over music, before introducing her show in her distinctive soft and sultry voice, aided by her preference of smoking small cigars.
 She often hosted with her dog, a French poodle named Genya.
 Her show always began with a bit of Andean flute music and some variation of her regular introduction:

 The flutter of wings, the shadow across the moon, the sounds of the night, as the Nightbird spreads her wings and soars, above the earth, into another level of comprehension, where we exist only to feel.
 Come, fly with me, Alison Steele, the Nightbird, at WNEW-FM, until dawn.

 She then transitioned to recordings of some of the more exceptional and experimental music being recorded at the time, as well as featuring the best of the familiar favorites of her audience.
 As well as music, she recited texts and poetry over music.
 She favored mystical and romantic writing for her recitations, and sometimes offered up her own writing as well.
 Whether poetry or prose, her spoken segments were almost always gently optimistic: "I abhor negativism," she stated.
 "I want to convey a positive attitude so that people will reach out to other people."
 She would end her show with the Beatles' instrumental song "Flying", over which she would say her goodbye message: "Hello night bird.
 How was your day?
 Did you visit the gods in the valleys far away?
 What did you bring me, in your visit from the sea?"